Jit-Roy/PersonaLive/README.md

 #### 🏎️ Acceleration (Optional)
 Converting the model to TensorRT can significantly speed up inference (~ 2x ⚡️).
 Building the engine may take about `20 minutes` depending on your device.
 Note that TensorRT optimizations may lead to slight variations or a small drop in output quality.
 ```
+pip install -r requirement_trt.txt

 python torch2trt.py
 ```
+*The provided TensorRT model is from an `H100`.
+We recommend `ALL users` (including H100 users) re-run `python torch2trt.py` locally to ensure best compatibility.*

 #### ▶️ Start Streaming
 ```